 Following a quick start, Digisaurus had to plan the next phase of his musical evolution.
 He became frustrated by the lack of performance opportunities at home and found the new path to fame for an independent artist in the music industry expensive, unsustainable, and sociopathic.
 Digi wanted to improve as a performer and found inspiration in the story of the Beatles humble beginnings in Hamburg (in which they played five hour gigs, seven nights a week, for two years).
 So he closed his studio, bought a van, and hit the road.

-Digisaurus has played over 400 shows in the past two years at dives, houses, coffee shops, breweries, wineries...wherever would have him to hone his skills as a performer.
-His progress has been reciprocated in 2018 with club gigs and festival appearances alongside acts like tuneYards, Parquet Courts, Joywave, and Japanese Breakfast.
-While touring, Digisaurus continues to release new content through a monthly single series, a weekly blog, and a podcast.
-Watching Digisaurus develop his craft through dedication and fearless commitment to expressing himself artistically is a lesson in letting it all go to follow your true passion.
+Digisaurus has played over 500 shows in the past three years at dives, houses, coffee shops, breweries, wineries...wherever would have him to hone his skills as a performer.
+His progress has been reciprocated in 2018 and 2019 with club gigs and festival appearances alongside acts like tuneYards, Parquet Courts, Joywave, and Japanese Breakfast.

 "Digisaurus would like to welcome you to the future.
 Conceived by multi-instrumentalist James Allison, the Columbus-based "future-pop" project is gearing up to release it’s debut EP, No More Room For Love, and if their latest single is any indication, we're in for a real treat.
 Today we're excited to premiere "Without Me," a track that hits you hard with romping bass and crunching electronics from the get-go (think Big Data).
 Once Allison's smooth, baritone vocals kick in it's hard not to try to sing along, even upon first listen." - Pure Volume